mkarneim/pojobuilder/HOW TO RELEASE.md

 Replace the '*****' with Sonatype Nexus password.

 ## To make a release
-* Change version in pom.xml to *-SNAPSHOT, e.g. 2.3.2-SNAPSHOT.
+* Make sure that the artifact version in pom.xml is a SNAPSHOT, e.g. 2.3.2-SNAPSHOT.
 * Commit changes to scm
 * Run ```mvn release:prepare```
 * hit [ENTER] for all prompts